BCBS 239: Implementation and Compliance London

 This two day training course will provide delegates with an in-depth understanding of the BCBS 239 principles, while also addressing the practical challenges of implementing this regulatory mandate.

-- Business Implications of BCBS and the likely impacts of on a bank.
+- Business implications of BCBS and the likely impacts on a bank

 This course is primarily aimed at those working in the following areas, however we welcome anyone to whom the training would be of benefit.